rockettheme/docs/Docs/joomla/basic/adding_images.md

 :   1. **Editor** This button allows you to insert an image and modify the details of an existing one.
 [35%, 31%]
     2. **Image Button** This is the primary built-in image tool for Joomla.
 It gives you direct access to your media directory, as well as the ability to upload a new image without having to navigate away from the article editing page.
 [55%, 19%]
     3. **Images and Links** Fields under **Images and Links** are used to set images in a place pre-determined by the template.
 This could be in conjunction with an extension or within the template's built-in parameters itself.
-This may not be supported by all templates.
 [69%, 20%]

 The little **image icon** (point 1) in the text editor is included and supported by the editor itself.
 Some editors (like TinyMCE pictured above) have very basic image insertion tools.
 Generally, this tool is used to modify an image that has already been inserted into an article by way of the Image button located below the main text field.